SMZmk/Khan-et-al-2025-epm-comparison-and-statistics/README.md

-Of course.
-Here is the README for your Git repository, formatted in markdown.

 # arabis-drought-tolerance-epm-analyses

 This repository contains the R and Python scripts used to analyze gene expression and regulatory networks related to drought tolerance in the plant species **Arabis nemorensis** and **Arabis sagittata**.
 The analyses leverage deep learning models to identify **Expression Predictive Motifs (EPMs)** and investigate their distribution and enrichment within differentially expressed genes.